 - Shawn Windle, Founder and Managing Principal of ERP Advisors Group

 ERP stands for Enterprise Resource Planning, which is the complex software that helps businesses, organizations, and enterprises figure out what resources they have while providing tools for planning with these resources.
 Companies normally organically grow on best-of-breed software applications which are inexpensive and simple to deploy.
-As the company becomes more successful and more mature, they typically become frustrated that key business information is segregated across various applications such as CRM, accounting, spreadsheets, inventory management, and eCommerce.
+As the company becomes more successful and more mature, they typically become frustrated that key business information is segregated across various applications such as Customer Relationship Managment (CRM), accounting, spreadsheets, inventory management, and eCommerce.
 This causes them to manually pull information from various applications and spreadsheets to obtain an accurate picture of their customers, pricing, inventory levels, forecasting, and product lifecycle.
 At this point, owners contemplate the cost and risk of errors and the cost of their people’s time versus the cost to convert to more sophisticated functionality available in an ERP.

-ERP systems can provide data in real-time, allowing businesses to improve satisfaction among customers, employees, vendors, management, and owners.
+ERP systems can provide detailed business data in real-time, allowing businesses to improve satisfaction among customers, employees, vendors, management, and owners.
 ERP solutions can replace manual processes previously housed in many systems and spreadsheets into as few as one new system.
 For instance, an ERP for manufacturers brings together the customer record, sales pipeline, orders, and inventory, along with purchasing, vendors, planning and manufacturing, and finally accounting records and financial reports all into one system, enabling a “single pane of glass” from which to look at the business’s transactions.

 In this video, the Founder and Managing Principal of ERP Advisors Group, Shawn Windle, introduces enterprise resource planning systems, offers enterprise resource planning examples, and discusses what ERP stands for in business.